The Division Heads

 Florida International University, Miami, Florida, USA

 Daniel Creed is an Instructor of Writing and Rhetoric in the English department at Florida International University.
 He recently completed his Ph.D. in Comparative Studies with a dissertation entitled “In Better Worlds than These: Memory and Diegesis in Fantasy Literature.”
 He has interests in Fantasy Literature and film that ranges from the Victorian Era to the present, and has recent publications on George MacDonald, Robert Browning, Robert Heinlein, and John W. Campbell (among others).
 His current research focuses on Charles Finney, Steven Erikson, and the role of memory in reader response to Fantasy Literature.

 The Fantastic in Film & Television division welcomes proposals for paper presentations that deal with the fantastic broadly construed in cinema and television.

 Valérie Savard is a PhD candidate in English and Film Studies at the University of Alberta.
 She has been attending the ICFA since 2013 and has presented on topics ranging from 1970s German sf through to fembots in contemporary American music videos, film, and television.
 She is currently in the process of completing her dissertation, “Transforming the Labouring Posthuman: From Machine-man to Virtual Human in Twentieth Century Science Fiction.”
 With a Masters in Cultural Studies and Critical Theory, her other research interests include popular culture and (perhaps unsurprisingly) cultural studies.
 She currently teaches first-year undergraduates in the area of critical analysis and does so by pedagogically combining gothic fiction, dystopian fiction, and apocalyptic visual medias of varying kinds.

-Horror Literature (HL)
+Gothic and Horror Literature (GaH)